Witzko/GameOfLife/Readme.md

 In Part I, you find all the information specifying our implementations (what they can do and what they cannot do, what the input parameters are), how to run your codes, and stating what you think works (and what not).

-In Part II, you find all the information specifying our implementations (what they can do and what they cannot do, what the input parameters are), how to run your codes, and stating what you think works (and what not).
+In Part II, you find all the information specifying our implementations: design decisions, data structures, a detailed view on the implementation of the exercises etc. Also, at the very end we present our **benchmarking** results and discuss them briefly.

-# PART I: Short report: How to run, what it can (not) do
+# PART I Short report: How to run, what it can (not) do

 ## 1. Project Structure